samuelweekes/Erudite/README.md

-Simple react project just for learning React/React Router and getting some more practice with Express and Auth0 authentication.
+Simple react project just for learning React/React Router.
+Also for getting some more practice with Express and Auth0 authentication.

 CRUD operations for loggin study sessions and getting monetary rewards (by placing in a monthly budget) -  mobile/desktop UI.